 As we get to know one another we can support one another in prayer.
 WhatsApp, email, and visits help us keep in touch.
 Recent gifts and donations have helped provide school uniforms for girls, sanitation projects, water harvesting, internet connection, provision of new tires to essential vehicles.
 Opportunities to be part of the program are wide and varied, and our current links and friendship groups are all very different!

 This Diocesan link is overseen by Sylvie and Stephen Barbor who Chair the Mpwapwa Group – where those linked with Mpwapwa are invited to meet together 3 times a year.
 Click here to view the round-up produced for the last meeting with the latest news from Mpwapwa Diocese.

 St Philip’s is an Anglican Theological College, located in Mpwapwa Diocese, serving the whole of Tanzania, and is very much part of our Mpwapwa link.
 The college prepares men and women for lay and ordained ministry, currently offering both residential and online courses up to the Diploma level.
 Situated close to Kongwa town on the opposite side of the Kiboriani mountain range to Mpwapwa town, it regularly hosts visiting teams from Rochester who enjoy the warm welcome and along the peaceful and beautiful setting of its Westgate Lodge.
 Friends in Mpwapwa have supported the development of the College and continue to sponsor students (currently fees start at £600pa for a 3-year Diploma course).
-Click here to view the PowerPoint with the latest news from St Philip’s.
+Click here to view the latest news from St Philip’s.

 The Mpwapwa Bulletin produced 3 times a year, is mailed out to the “Friends of Mpwapwa”.
 Click here to read the latest edition.